hnkjdaxzzq/Chatroom/README.md

 # Chatroom
-A chatroom developed by cpp, using socket、epool、thread pool.
+A chatroom developed in C++ using socket,epool and a thread pool.